adriamooney/parsleyjs-meteor/README.md

 Parsley.js
 ==========

 Meteor packaging for Parsley.js.

-If I forgot to upgrade to the latest Parsley version, please start a new issue or find a way to notify me and I'll happily upgrade it for you.
-Or if you want to be nice and save me a few seconds; fork it, make a PR and I'll merge it.
+Upgraded to version 2.1.2 of parsley.js.

 Quick Setup
 ===========

 For 0.9.0 and newer run this to install.

-`meteor add amr:parsley.js`
+`meteor add adriamooney:parsley.js`

 For versions older than 0.9.0 run this to install.